RSE-102/Lecture-Material/06_automation/github_actions_demo.md

     - Edit `operations.py`, break the code, commit it and push it to the branch.
 Afterwards open a new PR and inspect the failing test.
 We are also not able to merge the changes as the "Merge" button should be inactive.

 ## 2. Extend Action to Have Several Dependent Jobs

+- Briefly explain what `black` is: a compact, easy-to-use formatting tool.
+    - Run `black` locally on repository and explain what it does.

+      ```bash
+      black --check .
+      ```

+    - Add an empty line somewhere and run again.
+    - Run without `--check` and `git status`.

 - Adding additional jobs by editing on GitHub.
 The workflow should have the following content: